o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Before starting this tutorial, be sure to complete the [material type tutorial]().
 Specifically, be familiar with working with material types and editing shaders.

 ## Get started
-Do the following steps to get started on making the six point lighting material type.
+Do the following steps to get started on making the six-point lighting material type.
 1. Download the template files from [here]().
 1. Move `SixPointLightingPropertyGroup.json` to `{your-project-path}\Materials\Types\MaterialInputs\`.
 Create new folders as needed!
 1. Move `EvaluateSixPointSurface.azsli` to `{your-project-path}\Materials\Types\MaterialFunctions\`